 Members in alphabetical order:

-Dr. Wolfgang Brandhuber is long year and experienced consultant and coach in agile and complex environments at Accenture.
+Dr. Wolfgang Brandhuber is a long year and experienced consultant and coach in agile and complex environments at Accenture.
 Known thru-out Europe he consults top leading companies in their journeys towards scaled agility.
-Dr. Brandhuber is also a trainer for SAFe and holds regularly classes in the field of agile methods and its application.
+Dr. Brandhuber is also a trainer for SAFe and holds regular classes in the field of agile methods and its application.

 Dr. Brandhuber has been working as a management consultant for nearly 12 years, almost ten of which have been in agile projects.
 He was an agile project manager, developer, product owner, scrum master, and chief scrum master in many different companies and corporate cultures.
 His great passion is team play, whether in sports, in music, or in day-to-day projects.